DomoticASW/.github/profile/04-DevOps.md

 We decided not to enable renovate on the Client as we do not have any automated UI tests and therefore we cannot trust any dependency update to be made automatically.

-## Roomba
+## Emulated devices

-This is one of the emulated device and is conveniently packaged as a Docker image.
+Each emulated device is conveniently packaged as a Docker image in order to use it for development and in the demo.

+Each device image is built and published by a GitHub action that is based on the [suggested one](https://docs.docker.com/build/ci/github-actions/multi-platform) by the Docker documentation (any modification will be specified per-device).

-### Docker image definition
+### Roomba

 In order to keep the image as lean and optimized as possible it was decided to rely upon the [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/formats/docker.html) sbt plugin which allows to automatically build a Docker image of the project.

-### Publishing the Docker image

-A [GitHub action](https://github.com/DomoticASW/roomba/blob/main/.github/workflows/publish-docker-image.yaml) was set up in order to build and publish the docker image after every release (which is done manually).

-The action is based on the [suggested one](https://docs.docker.com/build/ci/github-actions/multi-platform) by the Docker documentation.
-The main changes are:
+[This](https://github.com/DomoticASW/roomba/blob/main/.github/workflows/publish-docker-image.yaml) is the action used to build and publish the image the main changes to the one mentioned above are:

+- It runs once a release is published
 - It also sets up Java and sbt
 - It uses the sbt plugin to generate the Dockerfile
 - It also adds a specific version tag to the image
 - It uses another action to update the DockerHub repository description with the content of the README file

-## Boolean sensor
+### Boolean sensor

-This is one of the emulated device and is conveniently packaged as a Docker image.

-### Docker image definition

 The Dockerfile is based on the [template suggested](https://gleam.run/deployment/linux-server/) by the Gleam documentation.

-### Publishing the Docker image

-A [GitHub action](https://github.com/DomoticASW/boolean-sensor/blob/main/.github/workflows/publish-docker-image.yaml) was set up in order to build and publish the docker image after every release (which is done manually).

-The action is based on the [suggested one](https://docs.docker.com/build/ci/github-actions/multi-platform) by the Docker documentation.
-The main changes are:
+[This](https://github.com/DomoticASW/boolean-sensor/blob/main/.github/workflows/publish-docker-image.yaml) is the action used to build and publish the image the main changes to the one mentioned above are:

+- It runs once a release is published
 - It also adds a specific version tag to the image
 - It uses another action to update the DockerHub repository description with the content of the README file

-## Music player
+### Music player

 This is one of the emulated device and is conveniently packaged as a Docker image.

-### Docker image definition
+#### Docker image definition

 Same as described for the **Roomba**.

-### Publishing the Docker image
+#### Publishing the Docker image

 Same as described for the **Roomba**.

-## Light sensor
+### Light sensor

 This is one of the emulated device and is conveniently packaged as a Docker image.

-### Docker image definition
+#### Docker image definition

 Same as described for the **Roomba**.

-### Publishing the Docker image
+#### Publishing the Docker image

 Same as described for the **Roomba**.

-## Washing machine sensor
+### Washing machine

 This is one of the emulated device and is conveniently packaged as a Docker image.

-### Publishing the Docker image
+#### Publishing the Docker image

 A [GitHub action](https://github.com/DomoticASW/washing-machine/blob/main/.github/workflows/publish-docker-image.yml) was set up in order to build and publish the docker image after every release (which is done manually).